jacobamobin/AppleInteligenceWatchOS/README.md

 - Powered by Perplexity (Data and Responses) and ChatGPT (Whisper and TTS)
 > [!Tip]
 > If your looking for just the [Glow Animations](https://github.com/jacobamobin/AppleIntelligenceGlowEffect) you can find them here

+# Features/Guide
+- Hold on the clock screen and start speaking
+- Once your done speaking let go of the screen
+- Your prompt will get sent to Perplexity
+- After a few secconds you will see the response
+- A TTS model will begin speaking the response

 # Privacy Policy
 Check out the [Privacy Policy](PRIVACY.md)